xrspatial.rasterize.rasterize#

 • columns (list of str, optional) – Names of multiple GeoDataFrame columns to pass as a properties array to the merge function.
 Mutually exclusive with column.
 When given, the merge function receives a 1D float64 array of length len(columns) as its props argument.

-• all_touched (bool, default False) – If True, every pixel a polygon boundary passes through is burned in addition to the normal center-fill, using a supercover (Amanatides & Woo) grid traversal.
-Output matches rasterio.features.rasterize(..., all_touched=True) pixel-for-pixel up to rasterization tie-breaking on shared edges.
-If False, only pixels whose centers fall inside a polygon are burned.
+• all_touched (bool, default False) – If True, every pixel a geometry passes through is burned, using a supercover (Amanatides & Woo) grid traversal: polygon boundaries in addition to the normal center-fill, and every cell a line crosses rather than only the Bresenham path.
+Output matches rasterio.features.rasterize(..., all_touched=True) pixel-for-pixel up to rasterization tie-breaking on shared edges and exact cell-corner crossings.
+If False, only pixels whose centers fall inside a polygon (or on the Bresenham line) are burned.

-• use_cuda (bool, default False) – If True, use the CuPy/CUDA backend.
+• gpu (bool, default False) – If True, use the CuPy/CUDA backend.
+Same convention as open_geotiff(gpu=True); combine with chunks for the dask+cupy backend.

 • name (str, default 'rasterize') – Name for the output DataArray.